verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] the most likable, charismatic, enjoyable people to be around are people who demand nothing of you.
 - [ ] They are not holding love hostage when you don't act in accordance with their desires.
 - [ ] All politicians smile when they're working a crowd, but the really charismatic ones don't have to remember to smile.
+- [ ] Anthony Bourdain moved through the world with the grace of a rock and roll samurai, part Hemingway, part Lou Reed, part kitchen pirate